fog/fog-azure-rm/README.md

 ### Setup Connection

 The next step to use this gem, is authentication and permissioning.
-For people unfamilar, this concept is important to get familiar with.
+It is important to get familiar with this concept.
 For a reference on setting up a service principal from the command line see
 [Authenticating a service principal with Azure Resource Manager](http://aka.ms/cli-service-principal) or [Unattended Authentication](http://aka.ms/auth-unattended).
 For a more robust explanation of authentication in Azure, see [Developer’s guide to auth with Azure Resource Manager API](http://aka.ms/arm-auth-dev-guide).